-Forget Balance, Look for Ratio
+Look for Length / Weight Ratio

 Length, in the world of the throwing knife, is your friend.
 You want your knife to be longer (relatively speaking) so it turns slower as it spins toward the target.
 When you throw a knife toward a target there is an infamous sweet spot, a longer blade helps increase the odds of finding that sweet spot.

 You want a knife that is heavy enough to stay true to its direction and keep a consistent speed.
 A lighter knife will need to be thrown very hard in order to keep direction and speed.
 Plus the light ones have a tendency to bounce back.

 While you may not think of this right away, but for targets you are not planning to kill, you may not want the sharpest knife.
 Beginners are encouraged, for their own safety and throwing practices to avoid really sharp throwing knives.
 Instead, the best throwing knives aren’t too sharp.
 Just make sure the tip of the blade is pointed; it’s the end you want to hit the target.
 A sharp knife thrown incorrectly can cut when thrown or bounce of the target, cutting you or bystanders.